List of American Le Mans Series champions: IMSA Cup

 The IMSA Cup was a championship for teams which were not designated as being run by an automobile manufacturer.
 The 2002 championship was awarded to a full team, while from 2003 onward the championship points were awarded to each individual entry.
 For the 2011 season, due to a lack of manufacturer supported teams in the ALMS, the IMSA Cup was not awarded.

 Founders Cup

-The Founders Cup is an annual award to recognize the accomplishments of a gentleman driver.
+The Founders Cup was an annual award to recognize the accomplishments of a gentleman driver.
 A single championship is awarded covering all categories.

 Michelin Green X Challenge

-The Michelin Green X Challenge is a championship based on energy efficiency over the course of a season.
+The Michelin Green X Challenge was a championship based on energy efficiency over the course of a season.
 The Green X Challenge debuted at the end of 2008, but the first championship was not awarded until the 2009 season.
-Two championships are awarded, one for both LMP classes and one for both GT classes.
+Two championships were awarded, one for both LMP classes and one for both GT classes.